nyc-crh/site/content/gallery/freedom-day-march.md

 archive_source: Municipal Archives of the City of New York, NYPD Surveillance Films
 source_link: https://nycma.lunaimaging.com/luna/servlet/detail/NYCMA~3~3~210~1233413:110-Livingston-St--and-Bernum-Place?sort=identifier%2Ctitle%2Cdate&qvq=q:0163;sort:identifier%2Ctitle%2Cdate;lc:NYCMA~3~3&mi=0&trs=11
 copyright: Courtesy of the Municipal Archives, City of New York
 categories:
 - parent activism
 - community activism
 - student activism
 - K-12 education
 - Brooklyn
 tags:
 - protest
 - racial segregation
 - organizing
 - policing & the criminal legal system
 - multiracial organizing
 - photography & imagery
 - Spanish language
 questions:
 - What do you notice about the film?
 What do you wonder?
 - How do you think the young people in this film felt about participating in this protest?
 What evidence can you find in the film footage?
 - What difference does it make, to you as a viewer, to know that this footage was recorded by the New York Police Department?
 Why do you think the NYPD was recording this footage?
 How does that affect what we can learn from it?
-How do you think the participating students and adults would have felt if they knew they were being recorded by the police?
+How do you think the participating students and adults would have felt, if they knew they were being recorded by the police?
 ---

 On the day of the February 3 boycott, some participants gathered at the headquarters of the New York City Board of Education at 110 Livingston Street in Brooklyn, where they marched and picketed.
 Later they decided to march across the Brooklyn Bridge to City Hall.
 This silent film footage, an excerpt of one of several reels taken that day by the New York Police Department, captures the participants and their posters and slogans.
 Although the footage doesn’t have sound, it still captures the atmosphere of the day.